Asymptotics of the partition function of Ising model on inhomogeneous random graphs: Proof of Large Deviation Theorem Extension

 \end{lemma}

-\begin{Proof} Let $c>\sup_{x,y\in\R} C[dx,dy]>0.$ By a simple coupling argument we can define, for all sufficiently large~$n$, a new coloured random graph $\tilde{X}$ with spin law $\ell$ and connection probability $\frac{c}{n}$, such that any edge present in $X$ is also present in $\tilde{X}$.
-Let $|\tilde{E}|$ be the number of edges of $\tilde{X}$.
-Using Chebyshev's inequality, the binomial formula, and Lemma~\ref{Ising.sequence1}, we have that
+\begin{Proof} Let $c>\sup_{x,y\in\R} C[dy,dx]>0.$ Now, we use a coupling argument to define, for all large~$n$, a new spinned random graph $\tilde{X}$ with spin law $\ell$ and bond probability $\frac{d}{n}$, such that any bond present in $X$ is also present in $\tilde{X}$.
+Let $|\tilde{E}|$ be the number of bonds of $\tilde{X}$.
+Then, by Chebyshev's inequality, the binomial distribution, and Lemma~\ref{Ising.sequence1}, we have that